thinktandem/thinktandem.io/src/content/articles/lando-rc2.md

 #### Multi-command tooling

 `cmd` can also be an array.
-This allows you to chain an indefinate amount of commands together.
+This allows you to chain an indefinite amount of commands together.

 ```yaml
 tooling: